LaunchCode-Education-Archived/skills-front-end/materials/studios/flicklist0/README.md

 Again, you have three steps:

-1. Get your API key from themoviedb.org (we'll do that next).
+1. Get your API key from themoviedb.org.
 2. In `index.html`, Fill in the `<script>` tag so that it loads the `flicklist.js` Javascript file.
 3. In `flicklist.js`, paste your key into the code as indicated by the `TODO`.